ekowtaylor/bandwidth-monitor/README.md

 # Bandwidth Monitor

 ## Description
 My internet connection always seems unstable, dropping here and there.
-To monitor and catch such phenomenas, I decided to build a network bandwidth monitor based on a given time interval which can be set in the [config file](https://github.com/codekrnl/bandwidth-monitor/blob/master/config.json "config file").
+To monitor and catch such phenomenas, I decided to build a network bandwidth monitor that fetches download and upload rate based on a given time interval which can be set in the [config file](https://github.com/codekrnl/bandwidth-monitor/blob/master/config.json "config file").

 Here's a table of supported time interval extensions: